-- Graduation from a high school accredited by a state Department of Public Instruction. - Veterans with less than 26 college credits: Admission requirements for veterans include the submission and review of the Joint Services Transcript (JST) or the Community College of the Air Force (CCAF) transcript in lieu of high school transcript review. - The extent to which the student meets or exceeds the following minimum requirements: - Complete Academic Honors Diploma, Core 40, or equivalent, with - High School GPA of 3.0 or higher, OR - Minimum SAT scores of 500 math and 450 verbal/critical reading, or equivalent ACT scores of 21 math and 19 verbal. - You must provide the results of your SAT or ACT, including the Written Section of the test (scores must be received at IUPUI by May 1).
+- Graduation from a high school accredited by a state Department of Public Instruction. - Veterans with less than 26 college credits: Admission requirements for veterans include the submission and review of the Joint Services Transcript (JST) or the Community College of the Air Force (CCAF) transcript in lieu of high school transcript review. - The extent to which the student meets or exceeds the following minimum requirements: - Complete Academic Honors Diploma, Core 40, or equivalent, with - High School GPA of 3.0 or higher, OR - Minimum SAT scores of 530 Math and 500 Evidence Based Reading and Writing, or equivalent ACT scores of 21 Math and 19 English. - You must provide the results of your SAT or ACT, including the Written Section of the test (scores must be received at IUPUI by May 1).
 If your class has graduated and a fall semester has passed since you graduated, you do not need to take the SAT or ACT.
 Though test results are considered during the admission review, we do not deny students strictly based on their test results.
 The SAT or ACT is most important when considering you for dual admission to your intended major and scholarship consideration. - Because of a limitation on the total number of applicants that may be accepted as first-year students, out-of-state admissions may close at any time.
 When it becomes necessary to limit the number of Indiana residents accepted for a specific program, students will be offered admission to an alternate program or admission to the desired program for a subsequent semester.